 When the program stops, the code window shows that the program stopped at the next reference to the variable num_checks.
-Due to the latency of the emulation analyzer, the processor may halt up to two instruction cycles after the breakpoint has been detected.
+Due to the latency of the emulation analyzer, the processor may halt several cycles after the breakpoint has been detected.